Finding the best shampoo for oily thin hair is not easy unless you know what you are dealing with.

 WOW Skin Science Activated Charcoal and Keratin Shampoo is specially designed to remove oil, dirt, impurities, and any buildup while repairing and restoring strength to damaged hair.
 This shampoo for oily thin hair bursts with nourishing and fortifying botanicals, including aloe vera extract, argan oil, jojoba oil, sweet almond oil that work together to detoxify and restore your hair to its natural beauty.
 The shampoo for oily thin hair can be safely used on color-treated hair, giving you a color-safe cleanse.

-Oily or greasy hair results from excessive oil production of the sebaceous glands.
+Oily or thinning greasy hair results from excessive oil production of the sebaceous glands.
 The thinner your hair, the oilier your hair can get.
 The best shampoo for oily thin hair is one that cleans your scalp and hair without drying it out.
 Oily thin hair requires special care, but the first step is to under why your hair is oily.
 That way, you can ensure you tackle the root of the problem and successfully manage your oily thin hair.